brisbanemakerspace/bms-wiki/howto/become-voting-member.md

 1. Held membership of the association for at least 6 months.
 	a.
 This ensures that you understand how our organisation works and how to use our [*consensus decision making*](https://wiki.brisbanemaker.space/constitution#h-37-consensus-decision-making) process.
+  b.
+You can check how long your subscription has been active in the member portal [here](https://portal.brisbanemaker.space/account/membership-plan).
 2. Have in place a signed volunteer agreement committing to perform certain volunteer task(s).
 Read more [here](/howto/volunteer-agreement).
 	a.
 This ensures that you have an up to date understanding of our organisation and are actively contributing to it.